andrew/ultimate-awesome/README.md

 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
 - [awesome-honeypot](https://github.com/alphaSeclab/awesome-honeypot) - Awesome Honeypot Resource Collection.
 Including 250+ Honeypot tools, and 350+ posts about Honeypot.
+- [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-inferno](https://github.com/henesy/awesome-inferno) - A curated list of awesome Inferno documents, libraries, and software.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.